w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Friends.md

   </center>

 ## Share Pets
 You can even share pets with your friends with the `/friends share pet` command.
+If you have more than 25 pets, you'll have to type part of the pet's name (not species) in order to find the pet you want to share.

 <center>